 2.4.4 Quality control

-2.4.4.1 Members shall implement quality control for all observations for which they are responsible.
+2.4.4.1 Members shall ensure that all WMO observations under their responsibility are subject to quality control.

-Note: Minimum standards of quality control for meteorological data are specified in Annex IV (Manual on the Global Data-processing and Forecasting System (WMO-No. 485)).

-2.4.4.2 Members not able to implement quality control should establish agreements with an appropriate national, regional or global organization or centre to perform the necessary quality control.
+2.4.4.2 Members not able to implement quality control on their own should establish agreements with other Members, or appropriate regional or global organization to perform the necessary quality control on their behalf.

 2.4.5 Calibration